 When Submitting this form:

 - The form should include a statement declaring the company’s eligibility, relevant data from financial information, and tax adjustments.
-Form C-S Lite contains only six fields you need to fill before submitting.
+Form C-S Lite contains only six fields you need to fill out before submitting.

 - You can submit this form via the IRAS website.
 In doing so, your company must authorize you for that action, and you will require a Singpass account to do so.
 The deadline for submitting corporate taxes is usually 30th November.